yiphei/yif-AI/deep_sight_transformer/README.md

 ## Next steps

 These are some further things to look forward to:
-- remove the $n$ hyperparameter and let the model learn the best planning horizon
+- remove the $\delta$ hyperparameter and let the model learn the best planning horizon
 - explore other ways of constructing present, future, and planning context embeddings, like convolution or even plain matmul.
 Ideally, the model learns them
 - experiment with unequal encoder and decoder layers, ideally allowing the model to learn the ratio
 - instead of MSE and cosine dissimilarity, consider other disaffinity scores